-- The organizational chart and job descriptions indicate a clear structure of sponsoring responsibilities and reflect designated staff for each sponsoring responsibility. - Résumés and/or bios demonstrate the sponsor has some staff members with several years of sponsoring experience, and its regular staff includes a member who is a licensed school treasurer (or its equivalent). - The sponsor's staff has expertise in the areas pertinent to sponsoring obligations or it contracts with external sources as needed.
+- The organizational chart and job descriptions indicate a clear structure of sponsoring responsibilities and reflect designated staff for each sponsoring responsibility. - Résumés and/or bios demonstrate the sponsor has some staff members with several years of sponsoring experience, and its regular staff includes a member who is a licensed school treasurer (or its equivalent) as evidenced by a copy of the license - The sponsor's staff has expertise in the areas pertinent to sponsoring obligations or it contracts with external sources as needed.
 The areas of expertise include curriculum, instruction, assessment, special education, school accountability, school governance, and, as needed, English learner instruction, school facilities and community school law.